The Devil's Bath: Plot

 Agnes wakes early and makes it to a pond where Wolf works as a fisherman before everyone else, hoping to prove her worth by catching some fish, but gets stuck in the mud.
 When Wolf and the other workers arrive, he admonishes her for being so reckless and tells her she could have drowned.
 That night, someone pounds on their door and tells Wolf that Lenz has hanged himself.
 After rushing to the scene he and his friends take the body away while Lenz's mother begs them to let her bury him.

 The next day, the priest gives a sermon to the town and explains that Lenz cannot be buried because suicide is a sin and what he did is worse than murder.
 He goes on to say that the woman who threw her baby down the waterfall was at least saved because she received confession before her execution, so she was forgiven.
 While walking home, Agnes harms herself by cutting her tongue, then lies down near the headless corpse of the waterfall woman.
 She returns home late again and overhears Wolf's mother complaining to him about Agnes, calling her a burden for not getting pregnant.
 Agnes grows more depressed and instead of going inside, returns to the altar and sings to the head of the dead woman all night.

 The next morning, Agnes's brother finds her asleep in his barn.
 She begs her brother to let her stay, but he tells Wolf, who tries to get her to come home.
 When she tries to run away, he overpowers her and carries her back.
 A despondent Agnes refuses to get up or do her chores.
 Food rots and the goats become sick and infected, having to be put down.
-Agnes is sent to a barber, where he sews a piece of horse hair through the back of her neck and tells her she needs to repeatedly shift it from side to side so that the wound festers and the "poison" in her head leeches out.
+Agnes is sent to a barber, where he sews a piece of horse hair through the back of her neck and tells her she needs to repeatedly shift it from side to side so that the wound festers and the "poison" in her head leaches out.
 On her way home, she finds an unattended baby in the woods and brings it home with her.
 She tells Wolf and his mother that it's a miracle, but they are horrified and force her to return it.